// Independent Testing · No Affiliates · No Sponsored Placements Methodology · Editorial

 Free · $39.99/yr Premium · iOS, Android, Web

-Free tier includes Snap It photo logging and basic features.
+Free tier includes basic Snap It photo logging with limited accuracy.

 Pros